Reagan Youth: Discography

 Reagan Youth released only one album during their existence as a band (in 1984); originally titled Youth Anthems for the New Order, it was re-released as Reagan Youth (Volume 1) by the small independent label New Red Archives in 1989.
 This album eventually sold 40,000 copies.
 A second album, titled Volume 2, was completed and released in 1990, after the official breakup of the band.
 Both are still available on vinyl, as well as a CD titled A Collection of Pop Classics that combines both records.
 A collection of live recordings was issued in 1998 as Live and Rare.
+During the band’s reformation years, Cleopatra Records released the Reagan Youth original song “Punk Rock Christmas” in 2019, marking the group’s first new material since Volume 2.
+In 2025, the label released Volume III: Life & Times Revisited, a concept album based on the life of frontman Dave Insurgent.